GrimAnticheat/Grim/README.md

 </div>

 GrimAC is an open source Minecraft anticheat designed to support the latest versions of Minecraft.
-It currently supports minecraft versions 1.8–26.2.
+It currently supports Minecraft versions 1.8–26.2.
 Geyser players are fully exempt from the anticheat to prevent false positives.
 This project is considered feature-complete for the 2.0 (open-source) branch.
 If you would like a bug fix or enhancement and cannot sponsor the work, pull requests are welcome.
 A premium version is planned, which will offer additional subscription-based paid checks, such as heuristics.